Global Salary Comparison

 How This Salary Comparison Works

 This tool compares your salary against two benchmarks simultaneously: the US national market rate for your role and experience level, and directional salary references across five comparison markets.
-Most salary benchmarking tools only show one dimension — here you can at least see whether your compensation looks weak, fair, or strong against a small international reference set.
+Most salary benchmarking tools only show one dimension — here you can see whether your compensation looks below range, in range, or above range against a small international reference set.

 US role benchmarks are informed by Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS) context and then normalized into simplified monthly reference bands.
 International figures in this tool are directional editorial estimates, not a live PPP or foreign-exchange model.